-1. I warm up about 5 minutes beforehand to slowly raise my heartbeat, blood circulation and body temperature.
-This prepares my body to the greater effort that is to come by providing the needed oxygen to the muscles.
-For instance, I do some jumping jacks, squats and a few lunges.
+1. I warm up about 5 minutes beforehand to slowly raise my heartbeat, blood circulation, and body temperature.
+This prepares my body for the greater effort that is to come by providing the needed oxygen to the muscles.
+For instance, I do some jumping jacks, squats, and a few lunges.

 3. I drink plenty of water to stay hydrated.
 When exercising, we lose fluids and it impacts our physical and mental performance.
 Keeping our performance up ensures you will get a better workout experience and protects you from getting injured.
 70 to 75% of our muscle mass is made of water.

 4. I use a foam roller which is a form of self-massage, by giving 5 rolls to each muscle group.
 I start with my calves and work my way up.
 It stimulates the blood flow speeding up the muscle fibers’ recovery.